rikedyp/DyalogTutorials_old/Beginner's Guide/FirstSteps.md

 ## First steps into Dyalog APL
 This document presumes you have installed Dyalog APL.
-If not, [click here]() to get Dyalog APL (free for personal / non-commercial use)
+If not, [click here]() to get Dyalog APL (free for personal / non-commercial use).

 Start Dyalog.
 You will be met with either the Ride (MacOS, Linux) or Windows interface.
 **Images here?**